 Average Daily Spending

-For the sake of simplicity, all prices are listed in USD unless otherwise specified.
+This is a general suggestion for a daily budget while travelling to El Salvador.
+For the sake of simplicity, all prices are listed in U.S. dollars unless otherwise specified.

 Solo: $25 – $30 per day